 Overdraft Transfer

 An overdraft occurs when you overdraw your account to cover a transaction.
-An overdraft transfer is a service that automatically transfers funds from a linked account, like a savings account, to your checking account to cover transactions when you don’t have enough money.
-There is a $2 fee per transfer.
+An overdraft transfer, also known as overdraft protection, is a service that automatically transfers funds from a linked account, like a savings account, to your checking account to cover transactions when you don’t have enough money.
+There is a $5 fee per transfer.
 This helps prevent you from paying overdraft fees or having transactions declined.
 Overdraft Transfer is an optional service and is for members who meet certain requirements.

 Courtesy Net vs Overdraft Transfer